grants/enQuiz/README.md

 -- Qt Library >= 4.8

-Baby is coming, mother and I love you.
-Wish you safe and healthy.
+Our little princess, mother and I love you.
+Wish you safe and healthy, pretty and wise.